In the Department of Transportation this class is accountable for directing the administrative activities of the State Traffic Administration.

-Nine (9) years of professional experience in the planning and execution of complex transportation engineering projects.
+Nine (9) years of professional experience in the planning and execution of complex transportation related projects.

 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE

-One (1) year of general experience must have been in a supervisory capacity responsible for planning, designing, or implementating traffic engineering projects.
+One (1) year of the General Experience must have been in a supervisory capacity responsible for planning, designing, or implementing traffic related projects.

-Note: For State employees, the supervisory experience will be interpreted at or above the level of Transportation Supervising Engineer (Engineering).
+NOTE: For state employees, this experience is interpreted at the level of a Transportation Supervising Engineer (Engineering) or Transportation Supervising Planner.

 JOB CLASS DESIGNATION